 To date, alcohol ranks fourth as a leading cause of preventable death.
-In effect, alcohol’s widespread acceptance coupled with its high addictive potential has created a cycle of abuse within families and communities.
+In effect, alcohol’s widespread acceptance coupled with its highly addictive potential has created a cycle of abuse within families and communities.

 Alcohol Abuse Practices